 This homemade strawberry chia seed jam is easy, healthy and made with just 3 natural ingredients!
 Simple, delicious and a healthy family recipe to always keep on hand!Jump to Recipe

 There are few things I love more than strawberry season.
-I adore those sweet ruby nuggets in all forms; pies, tarts, shortcake, in ice cream, on top of oatmeal, and (of course) gorgous and perfect right off the plant.
+I adore those sweet ruby nuggets in all forms; pies, tarts, shortcake, in ice cream, on top of oatmeal, and (of course) gorgeous and perfect right off the plant.
 I have a serious strawberry infatuation and this recipes just feeds my addiction (pun intended).

-This strawberry chia jam is a insanely easy, no-funky-preservatives twist on the classic strawberry jam that was slathered on nearly every PB&J of my youth.
+This strawberry chia jam is an insanely easy, no-funky-preservatives twist on the classic strawberry jam that was slathered on nearly every PB&J of my youth.
 It’s much easier to make than traditional homemade jam, but wildly healthier than pretty much any jam you can buy in the store.
-If you have a blender, some strawberries, and a few chia seeds, you can have homemade strawberry jam tomorrow for breakfast.
+If you have a some strawberries, and a few chia seeds, you can have homemade strawberry jam for breakfast.

 If you are not familiar with chia seeds, they are tiny black (or sometimes white) seeds that take on a gelatinous form when soaked in a liquid.
-They are packed with protien, fiber and Omega 3.
+They are packed with protein, fiber and Omega 3.
 A few years ago, I had never heard of them.
 Now, they are a pantry staple.
 I use chia seeds in so many ways, but making simple, homemade jam is one of my favorites.